v4resk/red-book/redteam/delivery/passwd.md

 {% tab title="Ruled-Based" %}

 **Rule-Based attacks** assume the attacker knows something about the password policy.
 Rules are applied to create passwords within the guidelines of the given password policy and should, in theory, only generate valid passwords.
-Using pre-existing wordlists may be useful when generating passwords that fit a policy — for example, manipulating or 'mangling' a password such as 'password': p@ssword, Pa$$word, Passw0rd, and so on.
+Using pre-existing wordlists may be useful when generating passwords that fit a policy — for example, manipulating or 'mangling' a password such as `password`: `p@ssword`, `Pa$$word`, `Passw0rd`, and so on.

 [John the ripper](https://github.com/openwall/john) has a config file that contains rule sets, which is located at /etc/john/john.conf or /opt/john/john.conf depending on your distro or how john was installed.
 You can read /etc/john/john.conf and look for List.Rules to see all the available rules: